Furlan Lab - research and activities

 # equal contribution

-Neurotensin neurons in the central extended amygdala control energy balance
+Neurotensin neurons in the extended amygdala control dietary choice and energy homeostasis.

 Genetically identified amygdala-striatal circuits for valence-specific behaviors.